aclaf/flagrant/docs/explanation/architecture.md

 Flagrant answers: "Did the user type `--count 5` or `--count 10`?"
 It classifies tokens, extracts values, and produces structured data representing the syntactic structure of the input.
 It does NOT answer "Is 5 a valid count?" or "What should we do with count=5?"

-**Completion generation**

-Flagrant generates suggestions for partial input: "The user typed `--co`, suggest `--count` and `--color`."
-It knows which options, positionals, and subcommands are valid at a given position based on the specification.

 **Specification model**

 Flagrant defines the `CommandSpecification` hierarchy that describes CLI structure.
-This model is the interface between Flagrant (parsing) and Aclaf (semantics).
+This model is the interface between Flagrant (parsing) and Aclaf (semantics, presentation).

 **Error identification**